Jabril Cox

-Jabril Cox (born April 16, 1998) is an American football linebacker for the Dallas Cowboys of the National Football League (NFL).
-He was selected by the Cowboys in the fourth round of the 2021 NFL Draft.
-He played college football at North Dakota State, where he won three FCS championships and was named the MVFC defensive player of the year, before transferring to LSU.
+Jabril Cox (born April 16, 1998) is an American professional football linebacker.
+He was selected by the Dallas Cowboys in the fourth round of the 2021 NFL draft.
+He played college football for the North Dakota State Bison, where he won three FCS championships and was named the MVFC defensive player of the year before playing the 2020 season with LSU.
+Cox has also been a member of the Washington Commanders.

-Early years
+Early life

 Cox grew up in Kansas City, Missouri and attended Raytown South High School.
 As a sophomore, he was a two-way starter at linebacker and wide receiver, tallying 101 tackles (13 tackles for loss), 509 receiving yards and 9 touchdowns, while receiving All-conference honors on defense.

 As a junior, he was named the starter as a dual-threat quarterback, posting 1,300 passing yards, 17 passing touchdowns and 830 rushing yards, while earning All-district and All-conference honors.
 He suffered a torn ACL injury during the season.

 As a senior, he posted 2,103 passing yards, 18 passing touchdowns, 1,004 rushing yards and 13 rushing touchdowns.
 During his career he also played as a safety and cornerback.
 He was a four-year starter for the basketball and baseball teams.